You cannot claim a foreign tax credit on the same income you excluded from income using Form 2555, Foreign Earned Income Exclusion.

-- Your total creditable foreign taxes are not more that $300 ($600 if married filing a joint return).
+- Your total creditable foreign taxes are not more than $300 ($600 if married filing a joint return).

 - You elect this procedure for the tax year.

-If you choose to take the credit, you cannot carry back or carry over any unused foreign tax to or from this tax year.
+If you choose to take the credit without filing Form 1116, you cannot carry back or carry over any unused foreign tax to or from this tax year.

 For more information, please review Publication 514.